-To see the branding in campaign notifications, end-users require a Collector V6.10 or higher.
+To see the branding in campaign notifications, employees require Collector V6.10 or later installed on their devices.

 Once you have saved your branding customizations and restarted the Portal, Collectors acknowledge the changes as soon as they are restarted or after a maximum of 12 hours.
+Related tasks

-Creating a campaign
+• Creating a campaign

-Campaign display compatibility
+• Campaign display compatibility